drjdlarson/angst/README.md

 ### Future Developments

 This project will go public once the algorithms are completed and validated.
 At that time, the name of the project will be updated to its final working title.
-Current target date: NLT 13 OCT
+Current target date: 13 OCT